adswa/multimatch_gaze/docs/source/api.rst

 It detects and labels saccades, fixations, post-saccadic oscillations, and smooth pursuit movements, and it was specifically developed to work with dynamic stimulation.
-``REMoDNaV`` is an open-source Python package, and its outputs, BIDS-compliant_ TSV files, can be read natively by ``multimatch_gaze``.
+``REMoDNaV`` is an open-source Python package, and its outputs, BIDS-compliant_ TSV files, can be read natively by ``multimatch-gaze``.
 The conversion of data to a fixation vector is then handled internally.

 .. _REMoDNaV: https://github.com/psychoinformatics-de/remodnav